Zach Sawchenko

-Zachary Sawchenko (born December 30, 1997) is a Canadian professional ice hockey goaltender currently playing for the Cleveland Monsters of the American Hockey League, while under contract to the Columbus Blue Jackets of the National Hockey League (NHL).
+Zachary Sawchenko (born December 30, 1997) is a Canadian professional ice hockey player who is a goaltender for the Carolina Hurricanes of the National Hockey League (NHL).

 Playing career

 Sawchenko was signed as an undrafted free agent to a three-year, entry-level contract with the Sharks on April 12, 2021 and made his NHL debut on January 2, 2022, in an 8–5 loss to the Pittsburgh Penguins.

 As a free agent, Sawchenko was signed to a one-year, two-way contract with the Carolina Hurricanes on July 14, 2022.

 After a lone season within the Hurricanes organization, Sawchenko was signed as a free agent to a one-year, two-way contract with the Vancouver Canucks on July 1, 2023.

 Following his season with Vancouver's organization, Sawchenko signed a one-year, two-way contract with the Columbus Blue Jackets for the season on July 7, 2024.

+After two seasons within the Blue Jackets organization, Sawchenko was signed for the season to a one-year, two-way contract with the Carolina Hurricanes on July 4, 2026.